Muslerr/BBank/README.md

 <h1 align="center">Welcome to BBank 👋</h1>

 > A credit card management system built with .NET 8 Web API and React with Vite, Tailwind CSS, and NextUI.
+If any problems are encountered during the installation please contect me in email :muslerbar@gmail.com .

 ## Features